sonic-net/SONiC/doc/vlan/switchport-mode-support/Switchport Mode and VLAN CLI Enhancement.md

 ## DB Migrator Enhancements
-As there is a change in schema for PORT & PORT CHANNEL Table in config DB .
-We have added support to migrate the entries to the new schema in db_migrator.py.
-A new “mode” field is added whose default value is “trunk” to map it with the old configurations for backward compatibility.
+As there is a change in the schema for PORT & PORT CHANNEL Table in config DB.
+We have added a  new "mode" field in db_migrator.py in order to support backward compatibility.

-Exisitng Before Migration PORT TABLE Schema in Config_DB
+#### Existing Before Migration PORT TABLE Schema in Config_DB

      "PORT":
     {